Electrokinetic Propulsion for Electronically Integrated Microscopic Robots

-Differential drive systems can be directly controlled by a variety of well understood laws, allowing us to reliably position robots in space and time.
-To demonstrate, we implement two control laws \cite{franklin_feedback_2010,lynch_modern_2017} (see SI Appendix, Section \ref{controllaws}) to direct our robots through a series of waypoints.
+Since differential drive systems can be controlled by a variety of well understood laws, this connection allows us to reliably position robots in space and time.
+As an example, we implement two control laws \cite{franklin_feedback_2010,lynch_modern_2017} (see SI Appendix, Section \ref{controllaws}) to direct our robots through a series of waypoints.
 Both controllers proportionally adjust engine power using the angle between the robot’s heading and a vector that points from the robot’s center of mass to the target position, denoted by $\theta$ in Figure \ref{optics}.
-One controller adjusts both motors simultaneously to direct the robot to a target location (Figure \ref{optics}d and SI Appendix, Movie S\ref{singleturn}) and the other adjusts the power on the motor further from alignment.
-Both controllers readily guide robots through prescribed patterns.
-Figure \ref{optics}d shows the dual-motor controller directing a robot to a target location (Supplementary Video 4) while Figure \ref{optics}e (Supplementary Video 5) shows the single motor controller driving a robot around a “Figure 8” pattern.
+One controller adjusts both motors simultaneously to direct the robot to a target location (Figure \ref{optics}d and SI Appendix, Movie S\ref{singleturn}) and the other adjusts the power on the motor farther from alignment to steer the robot through a "Figure 8" pattern (Figure \ref{optics}e and SI Appendix, Movie S\ref{figure8}).

 Importantly, the kinematics and control laws can be used regardless of the mechanism that modulates propulsion.
 Thus, circuits for computation, sensing, and current regulation can implement these controllers entirely onboard, removing the need for the SLM and computer tracking.
 Indeed, replacing the optical system would also eliminate imperfections in the current control strategy from stray light, resulting in kinematics that match the expected behavior even more closely.